Life In Limbo

 Parasailing, stand up paddle boarding, kayaking, hiking, biking, rock climbing and more.
 Heck, I even got to ride in a race car during one of the video shoots I was working on.
 It was absolutely exhilarating!

-Why?
-Because it opened up in me a whole new yearning for a fully-lived life.
-Not just for me, but also for others.
+This opened up in me a whole new yearning for a fully-lived life, not just for me, but also for others.

 But at the time, I couldn’t see exactly what that looked like.
 I started feeling restless and burned out with my image consulting work I once was very passionate about.
 And I was lacking a vision and purpose for the future of my business.